afrigon/tlwk/roles/elementalist.md

 ### Samarog

 You are in charge to keep Rigom [Immobilized](#immobilize).
 Make sure you keep applying soft crowd control effect onto Guldhem as they will be transfered to Rigom.

+### Deimos

+Make sure you keep Saul healthy.

+### Twin Largos Kite

+You should stay further out to kite the steal attack from Kenut.
+Dodge the hit to avoid getting your boons stolen.

 ### Quadim Matriarch Tank